Optimization & Debugging

-Performance in Dart goes beyond UI rendering; itโs about efficient execution and smart resource utilization.
+Performance in Dart goes beyond UI rendering; it’s about efficient execution, smart resource utilization, and sound error handling.

 Dart Performance Patterns